-- the detailed audit strategy for the year and coverage of any risks, scope, and level of fees for the audit - the quality, knowledge and expertise of the engagement team - insight around the key accounting and the audit judgements - the quality of reporting and discussions at the Audit Committee meetings - the outcome of the review of effectiveness of the External Auditor and the audit process discussed below
+- the detailed audit strategy for the year and coverage of any risks (including how risks to audit quality have been addressed), scope and level of fees for the audit:

+- the quality, knowledge and expertise of the audit engagement team; - insight around the key accounting and audit judgements: - the quality of reporting and discussions at the Audit Committee meetings; and - the outcome of the review of effectiveness of the External Auditor and the audit process discussed below.

 Annually, the Committee assesses the qualifications, expertise, resources and independence of the Group's External Auditor, as well as the effectiveness of the audit process.
-The Chair of the Committee also meets with the KPMG partner.
+This includes reviewing the FRC AQR results for KPMG as part of the audit strategy discussion.
+The Chair of the Committee also meets with the audit partner during the year and specifically, ahead of Audit Committee meetings.